itzkriish/cse15l-lab-reports/labreport2.md

   static int[] reversed(int[] arr) {
     int[] newArray = new int[arr.length];
     for(int i = 0; i < arr.length; i += 1) {
-      arr[i] = newArray[arr.length - i - 1];  // bug in this line -> tries to assign value from new array, which only has default values 0
+    // bug in next line -> tries to assign value from new array, which only has default values 0 arr[i] = newArray[arr.length - i - 1];
     }
-    return arr;  // bug in this line -> returns old array }
+    // bug in next line -> returns old array return arr;
+  }
 ~~~